 Also, get a proof of funds (POF) letter or statement from their bank showing where the money is coming from for closing.

-After you have assigned the contract, keep in touch with both seller and buyer (assignee) oversee that all the paperwork gets to the title company, all questions addresses, and all parties are ready to close.
+After you have assigned the contract, keep in touch with both seller and buyer (assignee) to oversee that all the paperwork gets to the title company, all questions addresses, and all parties are ready to close.

-If you collected an assignment fee at the time you signed over the contract to your buyer then, you're done with the transaction.
+If you collected an assignment fee at the time you signed over the contract to your buyer then, you're finished with the transaction.
 However, most times, you will not get fully paid till closing.

 When assigning a contract, your profit is disclosed to both the buyer and the seller.
 It's not always a good thing, especially if the assignment fee you're about to receive exceeds $ 7,000.
 In this case, a simultaneous or double closing is a better choice because it'll keep your assignment fee private.

 The simultaneous closing is highly effective when a Land Trust or LLC is the buyer on the contract.
-You assign your beneficial interest of the trust over to whomever you're wholesaleing the property to.
+You assign your beneficial interest of the trust over to whomever you're wholesaling the property to.
 Plus, it resolves all seasoning issues since there is never a break in the title chain.
 Also, fees will be lower because it's recorded as a transfer, not a sale.
 And You, as an investor, are limiting your liability.

 It can be a lot to keep track of, especially if you have several assignments going on at once.
 That's why we suggest that you do it right.
 Use a team of skilled professionals, automated systems, and real estate investment software to get your wholesale investment business racing like a Maserati.